 Where the network is lightly loaded in relation to available capacity, a customer whose data is prioritized lower than other traffic will notice little, if any, effect from having lower priority.
 This will be the case in the vast majority of times and locations.
 Customers whose data is prioritized lower may notice reduced speeds during network congestion.
 Specifically, at times and at locations where the network is heavily loaded in relation to available capacity, these customers will likely see significant reductions in data speeds, especially if they are engaged in data-intensive activities.
 Customers on Rate Plans and Devices with 4G capability should, for example, be aware that these practices may occasionally result in speeds below those typically experienced on our 4G LTE and HSPA networks.
 T-Mobile constantly works to improve network performance and capacity, but there are physical and technical limits on how much capacity is available, and in constrained locations the frequency of heavy loading in relation to available capacity may be greater than in other locations.
 When network loading goes down or the customer moves to a location that is less heavily loaded in relation to available capacity, the customer’s speeds will likely improve.

-You can check your data plan usage at any time by signing in to my.t-mobile.com and clicking on the usage tab, by viewing “usage and plans” in your T-Mobile app, or by dialing #web# from your T-Mobile phone.
+You can check your data plan usage at any time by signing in to my.t-mobile.com and clicking on the usage tab, or by dialing #web# from your T-Mobile phone.
 Your total “on-network data” is the number used for purposes of prioritization.